 My Story: From A War Refugee to Father and Entrepreneur.

-My name is Aram Aldarraji and welcome to my blog.
+My name is Aram Aldarraji (or Aram the Tech Guru) because I love Technology and Meditation 😊 Anyway, welcome to my blog.

 I started a lot of side hustles and worked a lot of jobs in the past, but always felt the fire inside me telling me to start my own.
 Starting my own business (With less than 2K as my budget) was the best decision I made in my life.
 I truly felt freedom and felt that what I’m doing is something meaningful.
 Most importantly, I’m able to make way more money, spend more time with my family, meet all types of interesting and intelligent people, as well as taking better care of my mental and physical health.